suncoast-devs/handbook/lessons/full-stack-build-an-app/26-adding-restaurants-to-a-map.md

 ```

 Let's add some restaurants to our database and see what results we get for
 geocoded addresses.
-Enter some restaurants with addresses you know and then
+Enter some restaurants along with addresses you know and
-check, using `pgcli` that there are values for `latitude` and `longitude`
+then check, using `pgcli` that there are values for `latitude` and `longitude`

 Let's also update our `seeds.sql` to add geocoded locations for our example
 restaurants